BricsCAD provides a rich toolset to control 2D and 3D geometric models with parameters of different kinds. This includes:

 You can create a chain of parameters, where every element is dependent on the previous one.
 There is no limit to the length of the chain.
 However, be careful not to create a loop where the next element in a chain drives one of the previous elements.
 This might result in an infinite evaluation of expressions.
 BricsCAD automatically detects such problems and does not accept expressions that lead to a parametric loop.

 Properties of associative arrays that can be controlled with an expression:

 - Rectangular arrays :Number of columns, Column spacing, Number of rows, Row spacing, Row elevation increment, Number of levels, Level spacing, and Axis angle.

 - Polar arrays: Radius, Number of Items, Angle between items, Fill angle, Number of rows, Row spacing, Row elevation increment, Number of Levels, and Level spacing.

 To define an expression for any of these properties, select the corresponding array entity, either in the drawing area or in the Mechanical Browser and enter the expression in the corresponding properties field in the Mechanical Browser or in the Properties bar.

 If an associative array contains entities constrained with 2D or 3D dimensional constraints, then parameters of these constraints can also be evaluated with expressions.
 These nested parameters are listed in the Mechanical Browser.
 If you select any of them, you can define an expression:

 The BMUPDATEMODE system variable controls whether external assembly components are always reloaded or only when modified.

-A design table allows BricsCAD users to evaluate several global parameters at once with the value of one configuration parameter.
+A design table allows you to evaluate several global parameters at once with the value of one configuration parameter.
 You can create design tables from scratch in BricsCAD or import them from a .csv file (a comma-separated values text file).
-You can create this with a spreadsheet software package or a text editor.
+You can create such files with a spreadsheet software package or a text editor.